 Scourge of England and France, father of the Great Heathen Army and lover to the mythical queen Aslaug, the legend of Ragnar Lothbrok has enchanted story tellers and historians for almost a millennium.

-Immortalised in the Icelandic sagas of the thirteenth century, the semi-legendary Norse leader has since become familiar with modern audiences through the hit television show ‘Vikings’ – but there remain many doubts over his true existence.
+Immortalised in the Icelandic sagas of the thirteenth century, the legendary Norse leader has since become familiar with modern audiences through the hit television show ‘Vikings’ – but there remain doubts over his true existence.

-Ragnar himself stands on the farthest reaches of our past, in the dim grey that bridges myth and history.
+Ragnar himself stands at the farthest reaches of our past, in the dim grey mists that bridge myth and history.
 His story was told by the skalds of Iceland, 350 years after his supposed death, and many kings and leaders – from Guthrum to Cnut the Great – claim a lineage to this most elusive of heroes.

-So the legend goes, Ragnar – the son of King Sigurd Hring – had three wives, the third of whom was Aslaug, who bore him such sons as Ivar the Boneless, Bjorn Ironside and Sigurd Snake-in-the-Eye, and all three would grow greater in stature and fame than he.
+Legends tell us that Ragnar – son of King Sigurd Hring – had three wives, the third of whom was Aslaug, who bore him sons Ivar the Boneless, Bjorn Ironside and Sigurd Snake-in-the-Eye, all three of whom would grow greater in stature and fame than he.

 Ragnar and Aslaug

-Thus, Ragnar set sail for England with only two ships in tow in order to conquer the land and prove himself better than his sons.
-It was here that Ragnar was overwhelmed by the forces of King Aella and was thrown into a pit of snakes where he foretold the arrival of the Great Heathen Army of 865 with his famous quote, “How the little piglets would grunt if they knew how the old boar suffers.”
+Thus, Ragnar was said to have set sail for England with only two ships in tow in order to conquer the land and prove himself better than his sons.
+It was here that Ragnar was overwhelmed by the forces of King Aella and was thrown into a pit of snakes where he foretold the arrival of the Great Heathen Army of 865 AD with his famous quote, “How the little piglets would grunt if they knew how the old boar suffers.”

-Indeed, in 865, Britain was subjected to the largest ever Viking invasion at the time – led by Ivar the Boneless, whose remains now lie in a mass grave in Repton – which would precipitate the beginning of Danelaw.
+Indeed, in 865 AD, Britain was subjected to the largest ever Viking invasion at the time – led by Ivar the Boneless, whose remains now lie in a mass grave in Repton – which would precipitate the beginning of Danelaw.

 The evidence to suggest Ragnar ever lived is scarce, but, crucially, it does exist.
-Two references to a particularly eminent Viking raider in 840 AD appear in the generally reliable Anglo-Saxon Chronicle: ‘Ragnall’ and ‘Reginherus’.
+Two references to a particularly eminent Viking raider in 840 AD appear in the generally reliable Anglo-Saxon Chronicle which speaks of ‘Ragnall’ and ‘Reginherus’.
 In the same way that Ivar the Boneless and Imár of Dublin are considered the same person, Ragnall and Reginherus are believed to be Ragnar Lothbrok.

-This may well have been a case of Christian proselytism, as the Saxo Grammaticus contends Ragnar was not slain, but in fact went on to terrorise the shores of Ireland in 851, and began a settlement not far from Dublin.
+This may well have been a case of Christian proselytism, as the Saxo Grammaticus contends Ragnar was not slain, but in fact went on to terrorise the shores of Ireland in 851 AD and established a settlement not far from Dublin.
 In those ensuing years, Ragnar would supposedly raid the breadth of Ireland, and the north-west coast of England.

 Ragnar in the pit of snakes

-It would seem therefore that his death at the hands of Aella in a pit of snakes has its roots in myth rather than history, for it seems probable that Ragnar perished sometime between 852 and 856 during his travels along the Irish Sea.
+It would seem therefore that his death at the hands of Aella in a pit of snakes has its roots in myth rather than history, for it seems probable that Ragnar perished sometime between 852 AD and 856 AD during his travels across the Irish Sea.

 However, while Ragnar’s relationship with King Aella is likely fabricated, his relationship with his sons may not have been.
 Of his sons, significantly more evidence exists as to their authenticity – Ivar the Boneless, Halfdan Ragnarsson and Bjorn Ironside are all genuine figures in history.

-Intriguingly, though the Icelandic sagas that detail Ragnar’s life are oft considered inaccurate, many of his sons lived in the right places and times to match the deeds mentioned – and indeed his sons claimed to be the offspring of Ragnar himself.
+Intriguingly, though the Icelandic sagas that detail Ragnar’s life are often considered inaccurate, many of his sons lived in the right places at the right times to match the deeds mentioned – and indeed his sons claimed to be the offspring of Ragnar himself.

 King Ella’s messengers stand before Ragnar Lodbrok’s sons

 What isn’t in doubt is the lasting impact his supposed sons left on Britain.
-In 865, the Great Heathen Army landed in Anglia, where they killed Edmund the Martyr in Thetford, before moving northwards and besieging the city of York, where King Aella met his death.
-Following years of raids, this would mark the beginning of a nearly two-hundred-year period of Norse occupation in the east and north of England.
+In 865 AD, the Great Heathen Army landed in Anglia, where they killed Edmund the Martyr in Thetford, before moving northwards and besieging the city of York, where King Aella met his death.
+Following years of raids, this would mark the beginning of a nearly two-hundred-year period of Norse occupation in the north and east of England.

 Death of Edmund the Martyr

-In reality, it is likely that the fearsome Ragnar Lothbrok’s legend was indeed built upon the reputation of the Ragnar who successfully raided Britain, France and Ireland in the ninth century for extravagant quantities of treasure.
-Then, in the centuries that passed between his travels and the subsequent recording of them in thirteenth-century Iceland, Ragnar’s character absorbed the achievements and successes of other Viking heroes at the time.
+In reality, it is likely that the fearsome Ragnar Lothbrok legend was indeed built upon the reputation of the Ragnar who successfully raided Britain, France and Ireland in the ninth century for extravagant quantities of treasure.
+In the centuries that passed until his raids were finally recorded in thirteenth-century Iceland, Ragnar’s character likely absorbed the achievements and successes of other Viking heroes at the time.

 By Josh Butler.
 I am a writer with a BA in Creative Writing from Bath Spa University, and a lover of Norse history and mythology.